Test ID: HSMWB Hepatosplenomegaly Panel, Blood

 1 in 50,000 As high as 1 in 400 in Druze population. |

-Phenotype: early onset diarrhea, cataracts, tendon/cerebral xanthomas, osteoporosis, neuropsychological manifestations, liver disease/hepatosplenomegaly. |
+Phenotype: Early onset diarrhea, cataracts, tendon/cerebral xanthomas, osteoporosis, neuropsychological manifestations, liver disease/hepatosplenomegaly. |

 ||||